keerthanaapillaram/Implementation-of-Iterative-Policy-Evaluation-for-a-Finite-MDP/README.md

 ## Inference

-The iterative policy evaluation algorithm successfully computed the state-value function by repeatedly applying the Bellman expectation equation until convergence.
-The resulting values represent the expected future reward from each state when following the fixed random policy.
-States closer to the goal have higher values, while terminal (hole and goal) states have zero value because no further rewards can be obtained after reaching them.
+The iterative policy evaluation algorithm successfully estimated the state-value function for the given random policy.
+The experiment showed that changing the values of gamma, theta, and the is_slippery setting affected the convergence behaviour and the estimated state values.
+A lower gamma reduced the importance of future rewards, a higher theta reduced the number of iterations required for convergence, and setting is_slippery = False made the environment deterministic.
+Thus, the experiment demonstrates that these parameters significantly influence the performance and outcome of the policy evaluation process.